RedBalloonShenanigans/antenny/README.md

     - Initializes the components described by the current config.
 For more info on device configuration, please see the "Configuring Antenny" section.

-- `api.antenny_calibrate(name: Optional)`
+- `api.antenny_calibrate()`

     - Calibrates the antenny platform.
     - NOTE: This will start the automatic calibration routine.
-Currently only supported by the BNO055 IMU.
+Currently, IMU calibration only supported by the BNO055 IMU.
 BNO080 support expected soon.

 - `api.antenny_save(name: Optional)`

-    - Saves the current configuration of each components as default.
+    - Saves the current configuration of each component as default.
 With an optional name.
 Makes the state of the configuration and calibration persistent.

 - `api.antenny_manual_setup()`